Selecting companion plants that thrive with carrots can help ward off pests and diseases and prevent other garden troubles.

 Beans and Peas

-Beans and peas add nitrogen to the soil which improves the growth of carrots.
+Beans and peas add nitrogen to the soil, improving carrot growth.
 However, too much nitrogen can cause the roots to split and become hairy, so plant these companions sparingly.

 Chives